icicleio/stream/README.md

 )
 ```

+Returns a generator that should be used within a coroutine or used to create a new coroutine.
 Pipes all data read from this stream to the writable stream.
 If `$length` is not `0`, only `$length` bytes will be piped to the writable stream.
 If `$byte` is not `0`, piping will end once `$byte` is encountered in the stream.
 The returned promise is fulfilled with the number of bytes piped once the writable stream is no longer writable, `$length` bytes have been piped, or `$byte` is encountered in the stream.

 Resolution | Type | Description
 :-: | :-- | :--